Street name change major step in struggle to decolonize Berlin | DW | 28.08.2020

 On Friday August 21, a "Decolonial strolling - Public walk.
 With Anton Wilhelm Amo through Berlin's M*Strasse" revived Ayim's efforts to reveal the coded racism in reunified Germany.
 The walk through M-Strasse ended at the Federal Ministry of Justice, whose windows contains the infamous installation by the artist Ulrich Schröder regarding the "Freedom to Travel" proclamation that ushered the fall of the Wall.

-May Ayim (right) with Audre Lorde, an African-American poet and activist who worked to build an African-German identity in Berlin
+May Ayim (right) with Audre Lorde, an African-American poet and activist.
+They worked together to build an Afro-German identity in Berlin in the 1980s and early 90s

 Born in the reunified Germany that Ayim critiqued, Sipho was reciting a poem that informs a struggle that will not end with the renaming of M-Strasse: